By now, you should have

 There are two ways to create a DVD having multiple chapters.
 The

-simplest is to give multiple MPEG files on the dvdauthor
+simplest is to give multiple MPEG files on the dvdauthor command

 line, e.g.: